Sinuses are air-filled cavities in your head. You have four sets of them called:

 Usually, ethmoid sinusitis can be diagnosed based on your symptoms and an examination of your nasal passages.
 Your doctor will use a special light called an otoscope to look up your nose and in your ears for evidence of a sinus infection.
 The doctor may also take your temperature, listen to your lung sounds, and examine your throat.

-Keeping your nasal passages clear can help to prevent sinusitis.
+Keeping your nasal passages clear can help prevent sinusitis.
 These methods may also be helpful for allergy sufferers.
 Prevention methods include:

 - nasal irrigation